Sunday’s NFL Transactions | Federal News Network

-ARIZONA CARDINALS — Claimed DL Jonathan Bullard off waivers from Chicago, OL Justin Murray off waivers from Oakland, CB Kevin Peterson off waivers from the Los Angeles Rams, OL Brett Toth off waivers from Philadelphia and S Charles Washington off waivers from Detroit.
+ARIZONA CARDINALS — Signed LB Cassius Marsh.
+Placed CB Robert Alford on IR.
+Claimed DL Jonathan Bullard off waivers from Chicago, OL Justin Murray off waivers from Oakland, CB Kevin Peterson off waivers from the Los Angeles Rams, OL Brett Toth off waivers from Philadelphia and S Charles Washington off waivers from Detroit.
 Released RB T.J.
 Logan and LBs Pete Robertson and Tanner Vallejo.
+Re-signed QB Drew Anderson, LB Dante Booker, CB Nate Brooks, TE Darrell Daniels, LB Vontarrius Dora, WR A.J.
+Richardson AND TE Caleb Wilson to practice squad.

 ATLANTA FALCONS — Signed WR Christian Blake, S Chris Cooper, QB Danny Etling, OL Sean Harlow, DE Austin Larkin, DT Jacob Tuioti-Mariner and DT Justin Zimmer to the practice squad.